 08. “Ma Mere (2004)” by Christopher Honoré

 Probably one of Louis Garrel’s most obscure and strange films, Ma Mere is an intense, strange and sensual story about a young man who goes to spend his vacation with his mother at the beach.
 Played by Isabelle Huppert, the mother goes to have sexual encounters at night, which provokes an intense feeling of jealousy towards his son, starting a complex and incestuous relationship between them.
 This was the first movie Garrel did after The Dreamers and his first partnership with Christopher Honore, turning Ma Mere into a must watch.

 Directed by no one else than Louis Garrel’s father, A Burning Hot Summer is a beautifully shot film about a couple who decides to cheat on each other.
-Staring the incredible Monica Belluci, the film is a good-looking piece about adultery set on the french country side.
-I’m not usually a big fan of Philippe Garrel’s films, but his one is special for simply being hypnotic to watch.
+Staring the incredible Monica Belluci, the film is a good-looking piece about adultery set on the French countryside.
+I’m not usually a big fan of Philippe Garrel’s films, but his one is special for simply being beautiful to watch.